-- Capability leads: help develop people and capabilities, set standards for how work is done, drive functional excellence,
+- Directing how to evolve capabilities (Capability leads): help develop people and capabilities, set standards for how work is done, drive functional excellence,

-- CX (Customer Experience) leads: set priorities while exploiting, help the delivery team to deliver a full and satisfying customer experience with the existing offerings
+- Directing how to evolve customer experience (CX leads): set priorities while exploiting, help the delivery team to deliver a full and satisfying customer experience with the existing offerings

-- POs (Product Owners): set priorities while exploring, help the development team to create a valuable product
+- Directing how to evolve products (Product Owners): set priorities while exploring, help the development team to create a valuable product

 Performance & Development

 The best way of managing targets in an agile setup is using OKR model.
 In order to comply with the the principal of collective accountability and ownership, OKRs must be set at team level.
 In VC and CB hubs, OKRs can be set on quarterly basis.
 In VI hub, each innovation initiative must have its own OKR.